micahco/canvas-effects/README.md

 A Javascript library of canvas visualizations.

 ## Getting Started
-Download and install the latest beta from npm:
+Download and install the latest version from npm:

 `npm install --save canvas-effects`

-Or you can install the latest alpha from Github:
+Or you can test the alpha from Github:

 `npm install --save getmicah/canvas-effects`